Dhavalu585/google-scraper/README.md

 # google-scraper

-##Setup instructions in linux, debian based OS:
+##Setup instructions in linux Debian-based OS:
 * If  not installed, install node.js and npm (node package manager),
 nodejs is the server-side javascript interpreter and npm is used  the modules installation which are described in the package.json file